railslove/construct/README.markdown

 ### HTTP Basic Auth

-To enable Basic auth open _config/constructa.yml_ and uncomment the `user` and `password` keys.
+To enable Basic auth open _config/construct.yml_ and uncomment the `user` and `password` keys.

+## Build Email Notifications

+If you wish to receive email notifications of if a build has completedm uncomment the `email_notifications` key in _config/construct.yml_ and set the to address.
+Additionally, you will need to uncomment the `ActionMailer::Base` code at the bottom of _config/environment.rb_ and configure that correctly.

 ## Contributions

-Integrity (and by extension, foca) - Inspiring this whole project.
+Integrity (and by extension, foca and company) - Inspiring this whole project.

 Bodaniel Jeanes - Giving me a place to hack this out on Spring Tuesday Night.